aai-institute/jobq/client/docs/guide/server-deployment.md

 ### Kueue

-Jobq requires Kueue to be installed in the same Kubernetes cluster as a prerequisite.
+jobq requires Kueue to be installed in the same Kubernetes cluster as a prerequisite.
 Please refer to the [Kueue documentation](https://kueue.sigs.k8s.io/docs/installation/){: target="\_blank" rel="noopener"} for more information on how to install Kueue.

 If you want to install Kueue with default settings, you can do so by running the following command (optionally replacing `latest` with the desired version):